-Demonstrates the impact that significant issues and major achievements have had or are expected to have on the achievement of government desired outcomes, and the associated financial and non-financial (performance) targets.
+Demonstrates the impact that significant issues and major achievements have had or are expected to have on the achievement of the Government Trading Enterprise's strategic objectives and the associated financial and non-financial (performance) targets.

-Narrative contains a concise explanation of the issue, achievement or challenge and explains what the government trading enterprise has done or will do and the actual or potential impact on its performance.
+Narrative contains a concise explanation of the issue, achievement or challenge and explains what the Government Trading Enterprise has done or will do and the actual or potential impact on its performance.
 The information is pitched at a strategic level rather than an operational or service level.